 - How much will you reimburse for an out-of-network provider?

 - How quickly will I receive my reimbursement checks?

-- Please know that even if your insurance company offers out of network benefits, they may still deny your reimbursement and I am not liable for those charges that you have already incurred.
+- Please know that even if your insurance company offers out of network benefits, they may still deny your reimbursement and we are not liable for those charges that you have already incurred.

 I'm divorced, what will I need to bring with me to the intake session for my teen?

 - For minors who are children of divorced parents, we must have consent to treat in therapy from either: both parents or the parent who has the “final decision making” or “tie breaking” authority in your custody agreement.
 If both parents have not signed our Informed Consent, then we must have a copy of the Custody Agreement.